 Queens: (646) 357-3005 – 118-35 Queens Blvd, Suite 400, Forest Hills, New York 11375

 Long Island: (516) 208-4577 – 626 RXR Plaza, 6th Floor, Uniondale, New York 11556

 Westchester: (914) 414-0877 – 50 Main Street, 10th Floor, White Plains, New York 10606

 Connecticut: (203) 489-2940 – 500 West Putnam Avenue, Suite 400, Greenwich, Connecticut 06830

 New Jersey: (201) 630-0114 - 101 Hudson Street, 21 Floor, Jersey City, New Jersey 07302

 Washington DC: (202) 655-4450 - 1101 Pennsylvania Avenue, N.W.
 Suite 300, Washington DC 20004

 for assistance serving legal papers in Slovenia

-Simply pick up the phone and call Toll Free (800) 774-6922 or click the service you want to purchase.
+Pick up the phone and call Toll Free (800) 774-6922, or click the service you want to purchase.
 Our dedicated team of professionals is ready to assist you.
 We can handle all your Slovenia process service needs; no job is too small or too large!

 Contact us for more information about our process-serving agency.
 We are ready to provide service of process to all our clients globally from our offices in New York, Brooklyn, Queens, Long Island, Westchester, New Jersey, Connecticut, and Washington, D.C.